-- 4.1 Article 6 (3) paragraph 3 of Directive 2003/6/EC (MAD) 5 obliges Member States to require issuers, or persons acting on their behalf or for their account, to establish insider lists, to be regularly updated and to be provided to competent authority upon request.
-In addition, the implementing Directive 2004/72/EC 6 provides for further details as to the content of the insider list, the way it should be updated and maintained, and, the information duties related to such insider list. - 4.2 In general, across Europe, Member States have implemented these provisions so that they apply to issuers whose financial instruments are admitted to trading on a domestic regulated market and/or to domestic issuers having financial instrument admitted to trading on a Regulated market of another EU or EEA Member State. - 4.3 There are already a certain number of issuers whose financial instruments are admitted to trading on regulated markets in different European jurisdictions.
-Consequently, it appears that a same issuer has to comply with the requirement to draw up and maintain insider list in accordance with the legal framework applicable in each of the concerned jurisdictions.
+- 4.1 Article 6.3 paragraph 3 of MAD obliges Member States to require issuers, or persons acting on their behalf or for their account, to establish insider lists, to be regularly updated and to be provided to competent authority upon request.
+In addition, the implementing Directive 2004/72/EC provides for further details as to the content of the insider list, the way it should be updated and maintained, and the information duties related to such insider list. - 4.2 In general, across Europe, Member States have implemented these provisions so that they apply to issuers whose financial instruments are admitted to trading on a domestic regulated market and/or to domestic issuers having financial instrument admitted to trading on a Regulated market of another EU or EEA Member State. - 4.3 There are already a certain number of issuers whose financial instruments are admitted to trading on regulated markets in different European jurisdictions.
+Consequently, it appears that the same issuer has to comply with the requirement to draw up and maintain insider list in accordance with the legal framework applicable in each of the concerned jurisdictions.
 In other words, there may be overlapping requirements with respect to keeping the insider list, in certain circumstances.
 From the competent authorities' perspective, it is considered that overlapping is preferable to loopholes.
-However it may be argued that such overlapping could prove "burdensome" for issuers. - 4.4 However, it should be recalled that the requirements to keep, maintain and provide the competent authority with Insider lists only applies to the issuer that has requested or approved admission of its financial instruments to trading on a regulated market in a Member State (Article 9 par.
-3 MAD). - 4.5 For an issuer subject to the jurisdiction of more than one EU or EEA Member State with respect to insider list requirements, it is recommended that the relevant competent authorities recognise insider lists prepared by an issuer that has its registered office in another EU or EEA Member State, according to this Member State's requirements. - 4.6 This recommendation does not challenge the obligation on an issuer in each of the relevant jurisdictions to establish an insider list and the right for the competent authority from any of these jurisdictions to request such list. - 4.7 With respect to the persons acting on behalf of for the account of the issuer, regardless of their nationality or their location or place of incorporation, the rules to follow have to be the rules of the jurisdiction applicable to the issuer.
+However, it may be argued that such overlapping could prove "burdensome" for issuers. - 4.4 It should be recalled that the requirements to keep, maintain and provide the competent authority with insider lists only applies to the issuer that has requested or approved admission of its financial instruments to trading on a regulated market in a Member State (Article 9 par.
+3 MAD).